aica-wavelab/aica-wavelab.github.io/docs/1_intro_ml.md

 ## The development cycle of ML

-The development of ML is a cycle composed of 4 main steps:
+The development of ML is a cycle composed of 4 main steps.

 ### 1. Data collection

 The first step of the development cycle of ML is data collection.
+It consists in collecting and annotating data samples that can be used by an ML algorithm to learn a mapping from inputs to outputs.
+In the previous example, the data samples are images collected with your webcam and the corresponding labels you provided.
+If pairs of input and output are provided in the training set, we talk about **supervised learning**.
+If only inputs are provided, we talk about **unsupervised learning**.

+### 2.

 ## Train your model in Python